One in four Americans aged 65+ falls every year. Being common, however, doesn’t make falling a normal part of aging.

 Most older adults take some kind of medication or supplement each day.
 The effects of these things on our risk of falling isn’t usually something we think about when we’re trying to get over a cold or manage disease like high blood pressure or arthritis.
 That’s why pharmacists are an important part of any falls prevention team.
 When you pick up your medications, use the opportunity to get counseled about any side effects you’re experiencing, and any changes in the medications you’re taking.
 Last year, we filmed our Falls Prevention Awareness Day video in a pharmacy, focusing on the role of medications in falls.
 Take a look here.

-As you begin building your falls prevention team, you can always turn to organizations like ours for information.
-Falls Prevention Awareness Day only happens once a year, but we are constantly creating new resources for older adults, caregivers, and professionals to use whenever you need.
-Following us on Facebook, Twitter, and YouTube, or signing up for our emails are great ways to make sure you’re getting the new materials as soon as they come out.
+As you start to pull together those who will help you protect your health and independence, you can always turn to organizations like ours for information.
+Falls Prevention Awareness Week only happens once a year, but we are constantly creating new resources for older adults, caregivers, and professionals to use whenever you need.